 Biography

-QEST Logo Jane Fryers designs and makes hats for film, cabaret and fashion shoots as well as for special occasions and everyday wear.
+QEST Logo Jane Fryers is a couture milliner with a love of the unusual.
 Jane studied millinery at The London College of Fashion and then with Rose Cory, the late Queen Mother's milliner.
 In 2004 she was a finalist in the HAT Magazine's Designer of the Year Competition.
-Then in 2005 Jane won a £3,200 Queen Elizabeth Scholarship Trust (QEST).
-Her Scholarship enabled her to take a series of intensive courses on traditional millinery skills at Kensington and Chelsea College and continue her studies with Rose Cory.
+Then in 2005 Jane won a scholarship from the Queen Elizabeth Scholarship Trust (QEST).
+This enabled her to take a series of intensive courses on traditional millinery skills at Kensington and Chelsea College and continue her studies with Rose Cory.

-Since winning her Scholarship Jane has been awarded first prize in the Italian Cappelli nel Mondo and second prize in the Feltmakers Design Competition.
-Both pieces were part of her Rechauffé Collection - making hats from recylced materials.
+Since winning her scholarship Jane has been awarded first prize in the Italian Cappelli nel Mondo and second prize in the Feltmakers Design Competition.
+Both pieces were part of her Rechauffe Collection - making hats from recycled materials.

-Last year Jane was invited to exhibit her hats at Avec, The London Hat Show at the Meunier Gallery, The SaLon Gallery Art Fair in West London and the Blue Hat Exhibition in Sydney.
+Jane has exhibited at Avec, The London Hat Show at the Meunier Gallery, The SaLon Gallery Art Fair in West London, Hat Works in Stockport, Mosimann's Private Dining Rooms, the Blue Hat Exhibition in Sydney and PrinjsesHatwalk in The Netherlands.

 Jane at work